sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is an array?
+- How to check if a given value is an array?

 #### byte